DigitalIO/koajs-nunjucks/README.md

 ```

 ## Usage
 The render function is attached to the Koa context.
 It is availiable in other middleware functions directly as "this".
+The function renders the view and automatically sets it as the response body.

 ```js
 yield this.render('home.nj', { username: 'Bob' });